 Healthcare organizations that rush to meet that demand will enjoy a substantial competitive advantage.
 Organizations that drag their feet will get left in the mobile dust.

-Here are seven steps healthcare companies can take right now to start building their mobile app strategy for 2021:
+Here are seven steps healthcare companies can take right now to start building their mobile app strategy:

 Step 1: Define Your Healthcare Mobile App Business Goals

-The first step to designing your healthcare mobile app strategy for 2021 is defining the mobile app's business goals.
+The first step to designing your healthcare mobile app strategy is defining the mobile app's business goals.
 What role will the app play in your organization?

 Is the goal to recreate one or more of your current services as a digital experience?
 Add new services so you don’t lose current patients to competitors?
 Bring a whole new concept in mobile healthcare to the market and disrupt the entire industry?
 Or just help you do what you already do better?